Jared Savage

-Jared Savage (born March 2, 1997) is an American professional basketball player who last played for the Ontario Clippers of the NBA G League.
+Jared Savage (born March 2, 1997) is an American former professional basketball player.
 He played college basketball for the Austin Peay Governors and the Western Kentucky Hilltoppers.

-High school career
+Early life

-Savage attended Warren Central High School.
-He played six Region 4 Tournament games during his career.
-As a senior, he averaged 17.8 points and 8.9 rebounds per game, leading the Dragons to a 23–9 season before losing to Bowling Green High School 46–43 for the 4th region Championship.
-Savage was not highly recruited, regarded as a two-star prospect according to Verbal Commits and was not ranked by 247Sports, Rivals or ESPN.
-Savage signed with his father's alma mater, Austin Peay.
+Savage attended Warren Central High School, where he played six Region 4 Tournament games throughout his career.
+As a senior, he averaged 17.8 points and 8.9 rebounds per game, leading the Dragons to a 23–9 season before losing to Bowling Green High School 46–43 in the 4th region Championship.
+Savage, considered a two-star prospect by Verbal Commits and unranked by 247Sports, Rivals or ESPN, was not highly recruited.
+He ultimately signed with Austin Peay, his father's alma mater.

 College career

 As a freshman, Savage averaged 6.4 points per game.
 He helped the Governors win the Ohio Valley Conference Tournament by making 19 3-pointers across four games.
 He posted 24 points, 9 rebounds, and 2 assists in the title game against UT Martin, earning All-Tournament Team recognition.
 Savage became a starter as a sophomore, averaging 10.3 points and 4.4 rebounds per game and made 57 three-pointers.
 He transferred to Western Kentucky after his sophomore season when Austin Peay coach Dave Loos retired, after considering Lipscomb.
 Savage averaged 12.2 points and 4.8 rebounds per game and had 14 blocked shots as a redshirt junior.
 During the beginning of his senior season, Savage served as a secondary scorer to Charles Bassey but emerged as a primary threat after Bassey's season-ending injury.
 He posted 24 points and 16 rebounds against UTSA on February 15, 2020.
 As a redshirt senior, Savage averaged 11.7 points and 7.1 rebounds per game.
 His college career came to an end when the COVID-19 pandemic caused the cancellation of the Conference USA Tournament.
 Savage was named to the Third Team All-Conference USA as well as the Defensive Team.